suldaenar/Data-Analyst-Portfolio/README.md

 -  Python - Numpy, Pandas, Matplotlib, Seaborn + starting with Spark and Plotly/Dash (and some other libraries and packages)
 -  Microsoft Excel - using Excel for Office 365, basics formulas and functions including Dynamic Array formulas, creating dashboards

 To begin with, I uploaded the NY Housing project, where I cleaned the dataset using Python and prepared it for further analysis.
+The data source is kaggle.com.

 Power BI report: